-The Hungarian conductor Gábor Káli ended the 17/18 season on a high note with winning the prestigious Nestlé and Salzburg Festival Young Conductors Award.
-In summer 2019 he will therefore return to the Salzburg Festival and conduct the ORF Radio Symphony Orchestra Vienna in concert as well as in a CD production.
+The Hungarian conductor Gábor Káli ended the 17/18 season on a high note: after winnng first prize at the Hong Kong International Conducting Competition in early 2018, in August 2018 he won the prestigious Nestlé and Salzburg Festival Young Conductors Award.
+As part of the prize, in summer 2019 he returned with huge success to Salzburg Festival at the helm of the ORF Radio Symphony Orchestra Vienna.

 The season 18/19 saw Gábor Káli conducting Verdi’s Rigoletto at the Deutsche Oper am Rhein, Mozart's Magic Flute at the Staatstheater am Gärtnerplatz in Munich and the same opera in the Opera House of Budapest.
 In November he conducted the National Taiwan Symphony Orchestra, in March-April he created sensation when at Iván Fischer's invitation he replaced the ailing music director at a major European-US tour of the brilliant Budapest Festival Orchestra earning in Budapest, Hamburg, Paris and Luxembourg excellent reviews and standing ovations.
 Later in the season he conducted the Cologne Chamber Orchestra and was touring with the Scottish Chamber Orchestra.